- We encourage and display customer comments and votes openly in our issue tracking system, http://jira.atlassian.com.

 Influencing Atlassian's release cycle

-We encourage our customers to vote on feature requests in JIRA.
-The current tally of votes is available online in our issue tracking system, http://jira.atlassian.com.
-Find out if your improvement request already exists.
-If it does, please vote for it.
-If you do not find it, create a new feature or improvement request online.
+We encourage our customers to vote on issues that have been raised in our public JIRA instance, http://jira.atlassian.com.
+Please find out if your request already exists - if it does, vote for it.
+If you do not find it you may wish to create a new one.

 Extending Atlassian Products